 Because you communicate directly with principal, Eric Fisher AIA, LEED AP as the design process moves forward, your goals and objectives are thoroughly understood.
 You simply won’t find a principal of an established firm elsewhere who is committed to this level of personal involvement.
 The resulting designs are a testament to the value of this arrangement.

 Eric Fisher has a four-year degree in Engineering and Visual Art from Dartmouth College and a Master’s Degree in Architecture from Harvard University.
 He has worked in the profession for twenty years in the United States and Europe.
 His resume includes employment with some of the world’s most recognized architects.
 And he has experience designing important, local work.
-Ten years ago, he moved back to Pittsburgh and became the architect, designer, and project manager for the new Whole Foods Market in East Liberty.
+Ten years ago, he moved back to Pittsburgh and became the architect, designer, and project manager for the Whole Foods Market in East Liberty, employed by Perfido Weiskopf Architects.
 Since that time, he has designed homes, businesses, restaurants, churches, museums, and even bridges here in Pittsburgh.

 Eric is a fourth generation Pittsburgher whose ongoing priority is to improve the region where his family lives.
 Western PA is an ever-evolving place.
 Over the coming decades, he believes that the region will continue to attract and develop active, energetic people who will demand a forward thinking architecture that will match their world-view.